bhuy71/Generating-face-without-mask/README.md

 ### GUI

-  To run this application, please open UnMaskUI.ipynb :
+  Apart from creating the infer.py script following the teaching assistant's instructions, we have also implemented an additional user-friendly interface.
+This interface allows users to run our code more conveniently through an intuitive GUI.
+Following these steps to experiment our product:
+  1. Direct and open the file: UnMaskUI.py or UnMaskUI.ipynb.
+They are all the same but displayed into 2 different format

-  1. Paste the model path to the param:
+  2. Paste the model path to the param:
      + KERAS_MODEL_PATH = <path_to_keras_model>
      + DETECTION_MODEL_PATH = <path_to_detection_model>
      + PYTORCH_MODEL_PATH = <path_to_pytorch_model>